kirankannan8/leadgenius/README.md

 # leadgenius
-AI Agent that understands lead behaviour, does risk categorisation and generates AI nudges using GPT
+AI Agent that understands lead behaviour, does risk categorisation and generates personalised AI nudges using GPT